ogmini/ogmini.github.io/_posts/2025-2-25-AAR - Out of the Ordinary.md

 1. Look at your pre-analysis notes and make note of what you haven't used.
 Remember the [Duck Test](https://en.wikipedia.org/wiki/Duck_test).
 2. Don't get fixated!
 I got fixated on Windows 11 and continuted to ignore the Kali Linux artifact.
+3. Mistakes can compound and later challenges will often rely on previous knowledge.